Why you need CEO peers to challenge your assumptions.

 I needed someone to question my answers.

-So I gathered a dozen business owners — a CEO peer group here in Columbus, Ohio.
+I gathered with a dozen business owners — a CEO peer group.
 We met confidentially to share experiences and insights.
-At monthly meetings, we described our challenges and opportunities — and greatly benefited from each other’s agenda-free recommendations.
+We described our challenges and opportunities, identified blindspots — and greatly benefited from each other’s agenda-free recommendations.
 We learned, as Daniel Joseph Boorstin said: “The greatest obstacle to discovery is not ignorance.
 It is the illusion of knowledge.”

-The result of my participation was substantial: my company became more professionally managed, process driven and — when I was ready — sellable.
+The results were substantial: my company became more professionally managed, process driven, and — when I was ready — sellable.

 This experience also improved my life beyond business.
 Held accountable by my peers, I allocated my time better.
-I was able to be home more.
+I stopped doing other people’s work.
+I was able to get home earlier.
 Life got better.

 Want to grow — personally as well as professionally?
-Feeling “lonely at the top?”
+Feeling “isolated at the top?”

-I convene monthly meetings of business leaders, meet individually with members, and bring in speakers (on topics of management and beyond).
-Three groups are for business owners and CEOs; two groups are for key executives (who report to CEOs); and a sixth group is for trusted advisors (whose clients are CEOs).
+I convene monthly meetings of business leaders, meet individually with members, and bring in experts (on topics of management and beyond).

 Are you right for my groups?